groupby/searchandiser-ui/README.md

 API generate the HTML on your page and hookup the eventing for you.
 This way you will inherit all the best practices for your website in seconds.

-Implementing on an existing website
+Implementing on an existing website:
 ---

 ###Step 1

-Add the JavaScript that will attach the service to the `div`s above.
+Add the searchandiser CDN to the head in your html file.

 ```html
 <html>